 Does the Funeral Rule Cover Cemeteries

 "Ask for a Price Guide - The Funeral Home and Cemetery Must provide Those"

-Shopping for grave markers and memorials can be a daunting experience.
+Shopping for headstones and memorials can be a daunting experience.
 This is especially true for customers shopping shortly after a death (or just before a death), when they are most vulnerable to sales pitches that are not necessarily in their best interest.